 8. Help your budding artist stay centered.

 From Vincent van Gogh to Sylvia Plath, the stereotype of artists being mentally imbalanced pervades western culture.
 It's possible that these examples of talent paired with emotional disturbance are simply coincidence.
 It's also possible that the agony of a painful childhood expresses itself best through art.
-It's certainly conceivable that people who break with society to follow their own drummer are more likely to come unmoored.
-And it may even be possible, as some spiritual adepts say, that people who open themselves fully to the creative energy of the universe, without the emotional and spiritual maturity to handle it and without the guidance of a spiritual teacher, can be overwhelmed by the power that comes through them.
+It's conceivable that people who break with society to follow their own drummer are less likely to use the kinds of routines and conventions that keep most people anchored.
+And it may be possible, as some spiritual adepts say, that people who open themselves fully to the creative energy of the universe, without the emotional and spiritual maturity to handle it and without the guidance of a spiritual teacher, can be overwhelmed by the power that comes through them.

 Regardless of the reasons for the association between creativity and mental health issues, it can be argued that creative people may well need extra help to learn how to stay centered.
 You can protect your budding artist by helping her develop structures that support her.